ats-tandjoeng7/surfs_up/README.md

   &emsp; |&rarr; [./Data/climate_trends_boxplot.png](./Data/climate_trends_boxplot.png)

 ## Data Engineering and Analysis Results
-By using several Pandas libraries/modules, including Pandas, SQLAlchemy, Matplotlib, and Flask, to extract and transform the year-round climate databases, we were able to explore the weather trends and deliver the required data.
+By using several Python libraries/modules, including Pandas, SQLAlchemy, Matplotlib, and Flask, to extract and transform the year-round climate databases, we were able to explore the weather trends and deliver the required data.
 We also created Matplotlib plots to enable better visualization of the analysis results that should let us conduct the due diligence and draw more accurate conclusions.

 ### Deliverable 1
 The corresponding Jupyter Notebook source codes can be referred in [SurfsUp_Challenge.ipynb](./SurfsUp_Challenge.ipynb) and [climate_analysis.ipynb](./climate_analysis.ipynb).
 I skipped *Step 2* in the challenge notebook, which was a redundant step to convert to a list, because SQLAlchemy `session.query().all()` returns a list of tuples that can be readily converted to a DataFrame.
 This statement is also true for compiling December temperatures (*Step 7* in [Deliverable 2](#deliverable-2)), which I double checked by using `type(session.query().all())`.